/

 Plusnet VALUE

-If you want reliable Openreach fibre but want to pay less, Plusnet is often cheaper.
-However, their router is not as good as the eero Cuckoo provides.
+If you want reliable Openreach fibre and a lower monthly price, Plusnet is often cheaper.
+However, its router is not as premium as the eero hardware Cuckoo advertised.

 Aquiss SUPPORT

-If you want even more personal customer service and support for static IPs, Aquiss is a smaller provider that is highly rated by tech enthusiasts.
+If you want more personal customer service and support for technical features such as static IPs, Aquiss is a smaller provider that remains popular with enthusiasts.

 The Full List of Extras